Ganpatipule is a famous Ganesha temple located on the west coast of Kokan in Ratnagiri district in Konkan of Maharashtra.

-Modak, the favourite snack of Lord Ganesh is famous and favoured.
+Modak, the favorite snack of Lord Ganesh is famous and favored.
 Being on the coast, Ganpatipule also has a variety of seafood.
 Kokum drink called Sol-kadhi is also famous.
 One can even enjoy many types of fruits like mango, cashew, jackfruit, coconut, etc. Traditional Maharashtrian food is also available, which is a unique feature that one must try.

-MTDC hotel (beach and seaside resort) and conference centre is the nearest hotel.
+MTDC hotel (beach and seaside resort) and conference center is the nearest hotel.
 The hotel provides accommodation and dining halls with simple meals.